datagrok-ai/public/help/domains/chem/cheminformatics.md

 References:
 * [Machine learning in chemoinformatics and drug discovery](https://www.sciencedirect.com/science/article/pii/S1359644617304695)

+## Chemical dataset structural curation

-To assure the quality of subsequent analysis and predictive models development the Datagrok provides convinient tools for chemical dataset curation.
-This curation assumes that one might modifify the dataset for specific purposes and process the situations when equal chemical entities have different representation.
-The latter interfere with representation of the molcule in descriptor space and may lead to inconsistent analysis results and non-robust models.
+To assure the quality of subsequent analysis and predictive models development the Datagrok provides convenient tools for chemical dataset curation.
+This curation assumes that one might modify the dataset for specific purposes and process the situations when equal chemical entities have different representations.
+The latter interfere with the representation of the molecule in descriptor space and may lead to inconsistent analysis results and non-robust models.

-Curaton tools include but are not limited to:
+Curation tools include but are not limited to:
 * kekulization
 * normalization
 * neutralization
 * tautomerization